 As I mentioned previously, changing a pencil grasp is not going to magically change your child’s handwriting.
 Yes, it is a component of handwriting, but most certainly not the only thing that should be looked at.
 (Check out my previous post: Evaluating a Child’s Handwriting: An Inside Look for other components of handwriting.)
 Some parents come to an evaluation with the unrealistic expectation that changing a grasp will be the magic “fix” they were looking for.

-OTs could go on about pencil grasps for ages, so this is by no means an inclusive list of all the aspects of grasping.
-However, the big message here is to understand why a grasp might need to be changed and the realistic impacts of that change.
+Occupational Therapists could go on about pencil grasps for ages, so this is by no means an inclusive list of all the aspects of grasping.
+However, the big message here is that it is important understand why a grasp might need to be changed and the realistic impacts of that change.
 Ok, I’ll just admit it- I’m a quadrupod grasp with a thumb wrap, but hey, I’ve made it this far.
 Or maybe I’m just jealous of all those tripod grasps out there…